cabforum/smime/SBR.md

 An Enterprise RA issuing a Sponsor-validated Certificate SHALL validate all identity attributes of an Individual to be included in the Certificate.
 The Enterprise RA MAY rely upon existing internal records to validate Individual identity.

-6.  **Validation of a company attestation**
+6.  **Validation of affiliation from a company attestation**

-If an Attestation is used to provide evidence for the validation of Individual identity attributes, then the reliability of the Attestation SHALL be verified according to [Section 3.2.8](#328-reliability-of-verification-sources).
+The reliability of the Attestation SHALL be verified according to [Section 3.2.8](#328-reliability-of-verification-sources).

 7.  **Validation of a general attestation**